Moth-Balls/omni60_project/README.md

 ## Description

 This ROS2 package implements early fusion object detection using LiDAR point clouds and camera images from the [Occam Omni60 360 camera](https://docs.clearpathrobotics.com/docs_robots/accessories/sensors/cameras/occam_omni_60/).
 This package currently looks for all green objects within camera view and matches them to 3D lidar points.
-The goal of this package is for testing early fusion for plant detection in a agricultural setting.
-The package was tested using Gazebo Harmonic and ROS2 Jazzy.
+The goal of this package is for testing early fusion for plant detection in an agricultural setting.
+The package was tested using Gazebo Harmonic and ROS2 Jazzy with my [Husky A200 simulator](https://github.com/Moth-Balls/husky_kinova_sim).

 ## Functionality